 Intern Abroad HQ offers affordable and exciting internships in Japan.
 In the city of Tokyo, a city like no other, interns in Japan should come prepared for an eye-opening professional and cultural immersion that will create an unforgettable experience and incomparable internship.
 Internships in Japan are available year round, from a minimum duration requirement of just 4 weeks.

 As a major business hub and economy, as well as being the upcoming host to the 2020 Olympic Games, Tokyo offers interns the opportunity to gain invaluable experience within an extraordinary city and unique culture.
 Both richly traditional and ultra progressive, Japan is a dream destination for many who seek professional growth and personal development.

 Many startup companies in Japan have a global mindset, being oriented toward foreign markets and international sales.
-Business and Media interns in Tokyo contribute toward the cross-cultural exchange of ideas within these workplaces, while also engaging in reciprocal learning with their placements.
+Marketing and Communications interns in Tokyo contribute toward the cross-cultural exchange of ideas within these workplaces, while also engaging in reciprocal learning with their placements.